Cruise safety guide: how to have a smoother cruise vacation

 • Retrace your steps.
 Double check your room, luggage, and recent places you’ve been.

 • Let the crew know.
-On-board staff or the ship’s security team can help you find your passport and reach out to local consulates.
+On-board staff or the ship’s security team to help you find your passport and reach out to local consulates.

 • Call your travel insurance provider.
-Travelex’s 24/7 emergency assistance team is here to help.
+Travelex’s 24/7 emergency assistance provider is here to help.

 • Report it to the government.
 You’ll need to apply for a replacement passport via your nearest U.S. embassy or consulate.